 Dr. Waltz has been providing public education programs since 1983.
 Since 1992 has been presenting continuing education programs to professional clinical social workers, mental health counselors, marriage and family therapists, psychologists and numerous other health/mental health professionals in national and international venues.
 Beginning in August of 2013 Dr. Waltz became an adjunct instructor for the Barry University School of Social Work, teaching Psychopathology, Introduction to Trauma and Resiliency, and Evaluation of Clinical Social Work Practice.
 During the summer of 2016 she developed and implemented a student development program on APA Style for Barry University social work students.
 She facilitates weekly Social Work APA Style online chats and one-to-one online coaching to improve writing and accurate use of APA Style for those Social Work students.

-Courses provided by Dr Waltz can be viewed here.
+Continuing Education Courses provided by Dr Waltz can be viewed here.